 To gain extended visibility into applications that your code depends on, deploy on-host integrations.
-Available integrations include Apache, MySQL, NGNIX, and others.
+Available integrations include Apache, MySQL, NGINX, and others.

 - Create New Relic Synthetics monitors

 New Relic Synthetics is a suite of automated, scriptable tools to monitor your websites, critical business transactions, and API endpoints.
 To get started add a monitor.

 Make sure to verify that your website URL is accessible from the public network.
 You may also need to add New Relic IPs to your allow list.